DIGITAL ELEVATION DATA: SRTM VOID FILL

 The extended contours are then used to create a new DEM's.
 These are merged with the original SRTM model, retaining all the existing source SRTM data.
 The contour extension process described above means that discontinuities do not occur.

 Occasionally there are phase unwrapping errors in the original SRTM data.
 These are detected and marked during in the contour extension process, and the contours generated from the affected areas are erased.
 In these areas, the original SRTM data is overridden.
-But this process has not been applied to some of my earlier uploads; these will be updated soon.
+But this process has not been applied to some of my earliest uploads; these will be updated soon.

 For an inventory of downloadable tiles with mountain voids filled using the above method, go to my main Digital Elevation Model Page.